 Before you finalize your travel plans to Toronto, check your government’s official travel guidelines and follow their recommendations.
 Even if you are a well-seasoned traveler, when visiting a big city you'll want to know of any potential dangers.
 Below, we'll look at Toronto safety tips to ensure a wonderful trip.

 Top petty crimes and scams in Toronto affecting tourists

-Touristy areas such as popular landmarks like the CN Tower are prime spots for thieves to look for unsuspecting tourists and snatch their valuables.
-Restaurants and cafes are also targeted spots.
-You can protect yourself from pickpockets by keeping your wallet in your front pocket and not carrying your cash and cards in one place.
+Touristy areas such as popular landmarks can be where pickpocketing could occur.
+You can protect yourself from pickpockets by keeping your wallet in your front pocket or using a crossbody bag and not carrying your cash and cards in one place.

 Is Toronto safe to travel alone

 Traveling solo is a fabulous way to see the world.
 And when visiting a new city where you don't know anyone, relying on common sense or street smarts will help keep you safe.